Restream/reindexer/cpp_src/core/expressiontree.md

 * `Ts...` - types of the expression arguments.

 `ExpressionTree` does not support operator precedence.
-You can support it manually as it done in `QueryEntries` and `SelectIteratorContainer`, or by enclosing higher priority operators in brackets as it done in `SortExpression`.
+You can support it manually as is done in `QueryEntries` and `SelectIteratorContainer`, or by enclosing higher priority operators in brackets as is done in `SortExpression`.
-Here is not used the traditional way for constructing trees with inheritance of nodes, allocations of separate nodes and holding  pointers to them.
+The traditional way of constructing trees with inheritance of nodes, allocations of separate nodes, and holding pointers to them is not used here.
 `ExpressionTree` holds all nodes by value in a vector (`container_`) sequentially in type `Node` based on `variant`.

 Subtree is stored in `container_` just behind its head (`SubTree`) which holds occupied space.
 For details see examples.